Microsoft SQL Server Analysis Services

 - SQL Server Analysis Services with Visual Studio

-- You must have the ADO.NET driver installed as an Administrator (open a Windows-Terminal and execute msiexec /i EXASOL_ADO.NET-<Version>.msi).
-You can download the driver from the Downloads page.
+- You must have the ADO.NET driver installed as an Administrator.
+For more information, see Microsoft msiexec documentation.
+You can download the driver from the downloads page.

-To create/add a data source, you can follow these steps:
+To create/add a data source, complete the following steps:

 - Install the Exasol Data Provider (part of the Exasol ADO.NET-Package) on both your design environment and your deployment environment.
 You must restart Analysis Services after installation.

-For more information on ADO.NET, refer the ADO.NET Data Provider section.
+For more information on ADO.NET, see ADO.NET Data Provider.

 - In your multidimensional project (or Analysis Services project), in the Solution Explorer section, right click the Data Sources folder and then click New Data Source.